benjaminwillett/heroku/index.md

 `$ brew install heroku/brew/heroku
 `

 To verify your CLI installation use the `heroku --version` command.

+You should see `heroku-cli/x.y.z` in the output.
+If you don’t, but have installed the Heroku CLI, it’s possible you have an old heroku gem on your system

+You will be asked to enter your Heroku credentials the first time you run a command; after the first time, your email address and an API token will be saved to `~/.netrc` for future use.

-open a terminal on your computer and type:`$Heroku login`
+Open a terminal on your computer and type:`$Heroku login`

 Initialize a git repository in a new or existing directory
 ```